RobertCPatrona/Instagram-Clone/README.md

 ### Some important routes:

 `/` --> index homepage which shows the posts of the users followed by the logged in user.
 The logged user needs to follow other users to see the posts.
+Can be accessed by clicking on the logo.

 `/profile/{user}` --> the profile page for a `user` given a certain id, for example `/profile/1`.
 Use this route to access other profiles to follow them.
+Use this route to navigate between users to follow/unfollow them and see their posts on the home page.

 `/profile/{user}/edit` --> edits the profile of the given `user`.